THE "ARCHITECTURES" OF DAN CHAVKIN

 James Logan Abernathy house, Architect William F. Cody, 1962

-A graduate of Pasadena's prestigious ArtCenter College of Design, he continues to magnify modernism in all its guises.
-Although he began his career in New York by taking celebrity portraits for major magazines, he returned to the Golden State to develop his passion.
-In the meantime, this mid-century modernist has collected furniture, objects, ceramics and works of art.
+This graduate of the prestigious ArtCenter College of Design in Pasadena continues to celebrate modernism in all its facets.
+While he began his career in New York, shooting celebrity portraits for major magazines, he returned to the Golden State to pursue his passion.
+In the meantime, this devotee of mid-century modern has amassed a collection of furniture, objects, ceramics, and works of art.

-Over the past fifteen years, Dan Chavkin has published several books on this architectural paradise in Palm Springs, including Hand-In-Hand (on designers Evelyn and Jerome Ackerman), Unseen Midcentury Desert Modern (on the almost inaccessible buildings in the desert), Star Trek: Designing the Final Frontier (on the design of the original 1966 series), and Architectural Pottery (on the Californian company of the 1950s).
+In fifteen years, Dan Chavkin has published several books on this architectural paradise in Palm Springs, such as Hand-In-Hand (about designers Evelyn and Jerome Ackerman), Unseen Midcentury Desert Modern (about the almost inaccessible buildings in the desert), Star Trek: Designing the Final Frontier (about the design of the original 1966 series), or Architectural Pottery (about the Californian company of the 1950s).

 DANCHAVKINPHOTO.COM